steamclock/bluejay/README.md

 Bluejay's primary goals are:
 - Simplify talking to a single Bluetooth LE peripheral
-- Make it easier to handle Bluetooth LE operations reliably
+- Make it easier to handle Bluetooth operations reliably
-- Make good use of Swift features and conventions
+- Take advantage of Swift features and conventions

 ## Index